Fiserv/universal-commerce/recipes/InApp_Payments.md

 6. uCom sends DPAN, expiry, holder name, card type, cavv, eci and all necessary payment data to payment processor for payment processing.

-# Payeezy Integration­­
+# Payeezy Integration

-In order to process Apple Pay and Google Pay payments with uCom, a CSR a long with a Merchant Identifier are needed.
+In order to process Apple Pay and Google Pay payments through uCom, a CSR a long with a Merchant Identifier are needed.

 To get the Apple Certificate (CSR) you have to register an account with our Payeezy Developer portal.
 This is used for a different gateway (Payeezy), but you are just registering so you can create and save the certificate then add it your Apple developer account.